GaloisInc/FAW/README.md

 `/home/` in a way which allows for making changes without stopping and starting the development server.

+--development live-reloads all plugins, including parsers, file views, and decision views.
+For file or decision views, simply re-run the plugin from the UI.
+For plugins, edit `config.json5` to change the `version` field of the modified parser.
+Then, in the UI, press "Reset DB -> Reset Most..." to trigger the re-execution of that parser.

 To build a standalone workbench in `build/label`, run:

     python3 workbench.py pdf build/label